-The Council has offered childcare vouchers and cycle to work scheme for many years but, following a review of our total reward strategy in 2016 we launched a new 'eRewards' scheme.
+The Council has offered a range of salary sacrifice schemes such as cycle to work for many years but, following a review of our total reward strategy in 2016 we launched a new 'eRewards' scheme.
 This scheme introduced retail and leisure discounts for employees as well as providing an opportunity to re-launch the cycle to work scheme via new providers all under the National Procurement Service for Wales (NPS) framework.